-• Your in-network maximum out-of-pocket amount is the most you pay during the calendar year for covered Medicare Part A and Part B services received from network providers.
-The amounts you pay for copayments and coinsurance for covered services from network providers count toward this in-network maximum out-of-pocket amount.
-(The amounts you pay for plan premiums, Part D prescription drugs, and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
+• Your in-network maximum out-of-pocket amount is \$3,425.
+This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from network providers.
+The amounts you pay for copayments, and coinsurance for covered services from network providers count toward this in-network maximum out-of-pocket amount.
+(The amounts you pay for Part D prescription drugs, and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount.
-These services are marked with an asterisk Medical Benefits Chart.
-If you have paid the in-network maximum out-of-pocket amount for covered Part A and Part B services from network providers, you will not have any out-of-pocket costs for the rest of the year when you see our network providers.
+These services are marked with an asterisk in the Medical Benefits Chart.)
+If you have paid \$3,425 for covered Part A and Part B services from network providers, you will not have any out-of-pocket costs for the rest of the year when you see our network providers.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-• Your combined maximum out-of-pocket amount is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both innetwork and out-of-network providers.
-The amounts you pay for deductibles (if applicable), copayments, and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
-(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
+• Your combined maximum out-of-pocket amount is \$3,425.
+This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
+The amounts you pay for copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
+(The amounts you pay for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
-These services are indicated in the Medical Benefits Chart.
-If you have paid the combined maximum out-of-pocket amount for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+These services are marked with an asterisk in the Medical Benefits Chart.)
+If you have paid \$3,425 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).